Oaks Quercus alba

 - Leaf Description:

-- 4-9 inch long by 2-4 inch wide leaves have 5-9 deep, rounded and even lobes per leaf.
-They have a rounded tip and a wedge-shaped base.
-The sinuses vary in depth and some may reach near the midrib.
-Color is bright green with whitish undersides.
-The fall color is purplish-brown to reddish-brown and develops late.
+- The leaves are 4 to 9 inches long by 2 to 4 inches wide with 5 to 9 deep, rounded, and even lobes per leaf.
+They have a rounded tip and a wedge-shaped base and have no bristles.
+The sinuses vary in depth, and some may reach near the midrib.
+The color is bright green with whitish or glaucous undersides.
+The fall color is purplish brown to reddish-brown and develops late.
 A few leaves may persist into winter.
-Leaves are alternate, simple, obovate to oblong-obovate, and cuneate.
+Leaves are alternate, simple, elliptical, obovate, oblong-obovate, and cuneate.
 Lobes are entire and obtuse.
-Lower surface is glaucous beneath.

 -